Samamahacks/Samama-network-forensics-suite/README.md

 # Samama_sniffers_python

+**note:** This program is currently written in Python, but soon you will see this entire suite engineered in C, C++, and native Machine Language for maximum hardware-level performance.

 # Samama-network-forensics-suite

 #  Tactical Defensive Network Forensics & Cryptanalytic Intelligence Suite

 An elite, multi-modular passive network monitoring ecosystem, high-performance intrusion detection architecture, and traffic metadata profiling suite written entirely from scratch in Python.
 Operating statefully across 8,800+ lines of custom production-grade logic, this framework maps bidirectional packet integrity streams, parses complex network layers, and intercepts traffic anomalies using mathematical behavioral baselines.